Shoddy

 The sorting of the rag was done at the rag merchant's establishment.
 The work was mostly done by girls and women.
 The sorting was done in large well-lit rooms over tables with "riddles" (basically a wire mesh to allow the dirt and dust to fall through).
 Baskets were placed all around the worker, who sorted the rag to the baskets by quality and color.
 Sorting was skilled labor.
 Rag sorters had to recognize the difference in quality of the rag in mixed lots both accurately and quickly.
 A smart rag sorter could sort about one cubic weight of old rags in one hour.
 New rag took longer, because it required greater care due to its higher value.
 Only woolen and worsted were used to make shoddy and mungo.
 Cotton rag was used to make paper.

-Sir Geoge Head wrote:
+Sir George Head wrote:

 "The trade or occupation of the late owner, his life and habits, or the filthiness and antiquity of the garment itself, oppose no bar to this wonderful regeneration; whether from the scarecrow or the gibbet, it makes no difference; so that, according to the change of human affairs, it no doubt frequently does happen, without figure of speech or metaphor, that the identical garment to-day exposed to the sun and rain of a Kentish cherry orchard or saturated with tobacco smoke on the back of a beggar in a pothouse, is doomed in its turn to grace the swelling collar, or add dignified proportion to the chest of the dandy".